TotallyNotAHaxxer/Go-Suit/README.md

 # features and how to
 <br>
 ```
-Control^C is locked unless you are running a live process in that terminal then it will be executed and killed
+Ctrl+C locked unless you are running a live process in that terminal then it will be executed and killed

-when prompted to the menu use "help, command, commands, or Help" to reach the commands menu, this will be prompted pretty quickly
+when prompted to the menu use help, command, commands, or Help to reach the commands menu, this will be prompted pretty quickly

-# what about speed? #
+ what about speed?

 time.sleep or any method in the script to mark how long it will take to execute or do a certian thing is limited to JUST LIVE MONITORS LIKE GO SERVE OR NET MON OR SCRAP